davidgs/Communications/README.md

 That big boy I'm holding is my Bruno ❤️

 ### Work
-I'm Head of Developer Relations at [Otterize](https://otterize.com).
-Previously I was Head of Developer Advocacy at [StarTree](https://startree.ai).
-I work remotely from my home on North Carolina USA.
+I'm Head of Developer Relations at [Zymbit](https://zymbit.com).
+I work remotely from my home on North Carolina USA and have worked remotely full-time since 2006.

-I've been working remotely for 15+ years now so if you're looking for tips on how to be effective as a remote worker, I'm happy to talk to you about it!
+If you're looking for tips on how to be effective as a remote worker, I'm happy to talk to you about it!

 I am one of the moderators (AKA `Benevolent Dictators`) for the [DevRel Collective](https://devrelcollective.fun).
 The DevRel Collective is a group of over 2,500 DevRel professionals on Slack where we talk about ... well, just about everything!
 I also completely rebuilt their website using [Hugo](https://gohugo.io)